 Seventh + Year = Great Hart

-Shed antlers and velvet represent a veritable goldmine of nutrients for many animals, including both sexes of deer – they contain many of the common essential elements including calcium, phosphorous, sulphur, magnesium, potassium, sodium and iron amongst others.
-The velvet also contains various amino acids, including all eight essential ones (i.e. those that are required in the diet and can’t be synthesized by the animal).
+Shed antlers and velvet represent a veritable goldmine of nutrients for many animals, including both sexes of deer.
+Antlers contain a variety of essential elements, including calcium, phosphorous, sulphur, magnesium, potassium, sodium and iron, as well as various amino acids, including all eight essential ones (i.e. those that are required in the diet and can't be synthesized by the animal).
 Consequently, it is not uncommon to find deer chewing on an antler or velvet they (or another deer) have recently shed.